 who will deliver an online presentation on:

-Houston, We Have A Big Problem With Solutions
+Houston, We Have a Big Problem (but) With Solutions

 About our presenter: